AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-03-17/reading-my-water-meter-in-home-assistant.md

 #define GDO0 5 //header 11
 ```

-We've not set up MQTT yet, more on this below - so just come back to this config file once you're ready.
+We've not set up MQTT yet.
+More on this below - just come back to this config file once you're ready.

 # Problem 2: Finding the right frequency
 OK so now we can compile the code, we need to find the correct frequency.
 I mentioned before the transceiver works on 433MHz, but you need to calibrate it to work on the EXACT frequency to be a little lower/higher against your meter.